 How to Do Coconut Oil Pulling

-- Put 1 tsp – 1 Tbsp of oil in your mouth.
-I find about 1.5 – 2 tsp to be a good amount.
-Basically I just put some on a small spoon and put the oil in my mouth :).
+- Put 1 teaspoon to 1 tablespoon of oil in your mouth.
+I find about 1.5 – 2 teaspoons to be a good amount.
+I don’t bother measuring exactly–I just put some on a small spoon and put the spoon in my mouth :).

-- If you are using an oil that is solid at room temperature, let it soften for a moment or two.
+- If using an oil that is solid at room temperature, let it soften for a moment or two.

 - Swish the oil back and forth between your teeth for at least 15-20 minutes (Note that throughout history oil wasn’t necessarily swished for this long.)